awi-esc/Datasets.jl/README.md

 The global variable
 can be overwritten using the module prefix, i.e. `Datasets.DATASETS_PATH = ...`
 or passed as `datasets_path=` keyword argument to the `register_...` functions.
-Each dataset has its own `folder` path is then build from their DOI if provided, or the github remote, or their name otherwise (and is a child of the datasets' path).
+Each dataset has its own `folder` path.
+It is built from their DOI, if provided, or the github remote, or their name otherwise (and is a child of the datasets' path).
-The full `folder` path can also be provided directly in the `DATASETS` items (or as key-word argument to `register_dataset` / `register_repository`), in case a specific dataset must be stored in a different location.
-For distributing the project, the `folder` parameter would noramally not be exported because each user should be free to organize their data as they please, based on their specific architecture.
+In case a specific dataset must be stored in a different location than the rest, the full `folder` path can be provided directly as key-word argument to `register_dataset(s)` / `register_repository`, or assigned as `folder` key to one of the `DATASETS` items, or written in the `datasets.toml` file (this is not recommended when the project is to be distributed, because each user should be free to organize their data as they please, based on their specific architecture).

 ## Why Datasets.jl ?